timescale/docs/use-timescale/ha-replicas/index.md

         - [services, :serviceId, operations, replication]
 ---

-# High availability and replicas
+# High availability and read replicas

-You can use high availability and read replicas on your Timescale services to significantly reduce the risk of downtime and data loss due to failures, and to more effectively scale the limits of your service.

-HA replicas in Timescale are exact, up-to-date copies of your database that automatically take over operations if your primary becomes unavailable, including during maintenance.
+In <Variable name="CLOUD" /> high availability replicas are exact, up-to-date copies of the primary data instance in your <Variable name="SERVICE_LONG" /> (<Variable name="SERVICE_SHORT" />).
+If your primary becomes unavailable, <Variable name="CLOUD" /> automatically fails over to your HA replica.
+You use high availability and read replicas to:

+- Significantly reduce the risk of downtime and data loss.
+- More effectively scale the limits of your <Variable name="SERVICE_LONG" />.
-Read replicas can create an isolated environment to run heavy analytical queries, so that you don't need to run them on a production instance, and risk impacting performance.
+- Create an isolated environment to run heavy analytical queries rather than compromise performance on your production instance.

-*   Creating an [HA replica][ha-replica] in Timescale
+This section shows you how to:

+* Reduce the risk of downtime and data loss with [HA replication][ha-replica]
-*   Creating a [read replica][read-replica] in Timescale
+* Safely scale a <Variable name="SERVICE_LONG" /> using [read replica][read-replica]

-If you are using Managed Service for TimescaleDB, see the [Managed Service for TimescaleDB failover section][mst-failover].

-If you are using self-hosted TimescaleDB, see the [self-hosted HA section][self-hosted-ha].
+For <Variable name="MST_SHORT" />, see [Failover in <Variable name="MST_LONG" />][mst-failover].
+For <Variable name="SELF_LONG" />, see [Replication and high availability][self-hosted-ha].

 [ha-replica]: /use-timescale/:currentVersion:/ha-replicas/high-availability/
 [read-replica]: /use-timescale/:currentVersion:/ha-replicas/read-scaling/